R61 (South Africa): KwaZulu-Natal

-The R61 begins in Port Shepstone at an interchange with the N2 Highway from Durban (at the Oribi Toll Plaza).
+The R61 begins in Port Shepstone at the Marburg interchange with the N2 highway from Durban (at the Oribi Toll Plaza).
 As the N2 leaves the freeway at an off-ramp and becomes the road westwards towards Harding and Kokstad, the R61 takes over as the freeway south-south-west through the KwaZulu-Natal South Coast.
 As the 1st section is maintained by SANRAL, the R61 is a toll road for 22 km from the N2 Interchange, through Shelly Beach, Margate and Ramsgate, up to Southbroom.
 At Southbroom, it stops being both a toll road and a highway.
-From Port Shepstone to Southbroom, the R61 is followed by the R620.
+From Port Shepstone to Southbroom, the R61 is followed by the R620 route.

-From Southbroom the R61 resumes south-south-west for 25 kilometres to Port Edward.
+From Southbroom, the R61 resumes south-south-west for 25 kilometres to Port Edward.
 Just after Port Edward, the R61 leaves the KwaZulu-Natal Province and crosses the Mtamvuna River via the C. H. Mitchell Bridge into the Eastern Cape Province.